Do I Need A Lawyer To Sell My House In Dallas, TX? Essential Insights For Home Sellers

 Key Questions to Ask When Hiring a Real Estate Attorney in Dallas

-Next, talk money: do they work for a flat fee or bill by the hour, and exactly which tasks are covered?
-Also pin down how, when, and in what form they will keep you updated, and whether you can reach them quickly if an issue pops up.
+Next, talk money: Do they work for a flat fee or bill by the hour, and exactly which tasks are covered?
+Also, pin down how, when, and in what form they will keep you updated and whether you can reach them quickly if an issue pops up.

 The Impact of Local Regulations on Selling Homes Without Legal Help